ShaneHarvey/RapMap/report.md

 On average we can expect a speed slowdown of 3.5-4.5x when running RapMap with alignment verses quasi-mapping alone.
-Even still RapMap is faster than both STAR an Bowtie 2.
+Even still RapMap is faster than both STAR and Bowtie 2.
 Also note that there are still significant optimizations that can be done which will be discussed later.

+All benchmarks were performed on a Intel(R) Core(TM) i7-2630QM CPU @ 2.00GHz with 8GB of RAM.
 ##### Single-end reads with no output (compiled with -O4, average over 5 runs)
 | Threads  | Reads    | Quasimap  | Quasimap+Align | Slowdown |
 |:--------:|:--------:| :--------:| :------------: | :------: |